 Auxiliary Artifacts

-Three smaller artifact families complement the main set (agents, skills, rules, hooks, commands).
+Two smaller artifact families complement the main set (agents, skills, rules, hooks, commands).
 Checks supply pass/fail criteria that agents load during review.
-Prompts are standalone, agent-agnostic instruction templates.
-GitHub Agents are simplified agent definitions tailored for GitHub Copilot and Codex.
+GitHub Agents are simplified agent definitions tailored for GitHub Copilot.
+A third class, Prompts, ships no canonical content today — it is reserved for distributed packs (see below).

 Each family is small enough to share one reference page.
 Use the tables below to locate an entry, then open the canonical file under the listed path.